-Kris: it was actually completely different because you know in my house [in Canada] we live on an acre of land and you know there are seven of us in the house, plus animals, huge lawn, fruit trees everywhere … it was totally different, going to a little townhouse where you got neighbours on both walls and … little yard in the back … really went from living in the suburb to living in the city … but also you know you’re going from North America to Europe, right, here everything expands outward, everything is big, it’s all about the extra large coke and the supersized meal, right, and you drive everywhere
+Kris: it was actually completely different because you know in my house [in Canada] we live on an acre of land and you know there are seven of us in the house, plus animals, huge lawn, fruit trees everywhere … it was totally different, going to a little townhouse where you got neighbours on both walls and … little yard in the back … really went from living in the suburb to living in the city … but also you know you’re going from North America to Europe, right, here everything expands outward, everything is big, it’s all about the extra-large coke and the supersized meal, right, and you drive everywhere.

 While Kris starts to analyze the micro-level characteristics between his Canadian home in the suburbs and his sojourn home in a large city as simply based on differences in lifestyle, his explanation of those differences then glides into a macro-level, generalizing comparison of putative North American versus European qualities.